 yegg: And that would presumably be you’ve set aside some leads, you send them on those calls, and see what happens?

 skmurphy: It’s still a team effort, you go with them; you keep a close eye on them.
 It’s very different from an engineering hire where you can look at the guy’s code and make an assessment of what’s going on.
 Sales is primarily improv.
-You can look at the proposals; I mean there is some amount that’s written.
-But, one of the founders has to be going on the sales calls.
+You can look at the proposals; I mean there is some written content, but one of the founders has to be going on the sales calls.

 yegg: But ultimately, even if you like what they are doing on the calls, if the business isn’t closing, it is probably time to look for someone new?